 After dissecting down the back of the tibia and fibula to remove the foot, the deep posterior compartment is carefully lifted off of the soleus.
-Care is taken to keep the muscular investing fascia with the soleus to maintain the blood supply to the deep posterior compartment.
+Care is taken to keep the muscular investing fascia with the soleus.

-Clamp perforating vessels to tie:
+Clamp Perforating Vessels to Tie: